Tribal Chairman Mark Macarro for NCAI President

 Goals

-• Uphold Trust & Treaty Obligations
+• Fight to Uphold Trust & Treaty Obligations

-• Meaningful Funding for Tribal Law Enforcement
+• Increase Funding for Tribal Law Enforcement

 • Strengthen NAGPRA